-As of August 31, 2009 we had approximately \$237,899 in cash and cash equivalents.
-In August 2009 we borrowed an aggregate amount of \$150,000 from two individual lenders, including \$50,000 from Mr. Paul Churnetski, our Vice President of Quality Assurance and the beneficial owner of approximately 9% of our issued and outstanding common stock.
-These loans bear interest at an annual rate of 18.0% and are due and payable on October 31, 2009.
+As of September 30, 2009 we had approximately \$181,197 in cash and cash equivalents and we had \$28,210 in available bank credit lines.
+In August and September 2009 we borrowed an aggregate amount of \$200,000 from three individual lenders, including \$50,000 from Mr. Paul Churnetski, our Vice President of Quality Assurance and the beneficial owner of approximately 9% of our issued and outstanding common stock.
+These loans bear interest at an annual rate of 18.0% and were due and payable on October 31, 2009.
 We borrowed these funds to finance part of our working capital investment for a defense order in process.
-We are negotiating to borrow an additional \$100,000 from one or more individual lenders, on the same terms and conditions.
+We are negotiating to borrow an additional \$200,000 from one or more individual lenders, on the same terms and conditions.
+As of the date of this prospectus none of the lenders has demanded payment of these loans.
 We intend to repay all these loans from revenues from the receivables collections from that order or out of the proceeds from this offering if the closing occurs prior to the maturity date.